CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 2 9 Unprotected LAN access at the access point

 If access points are visible and mounted without physical protection, an attacker can switch between the access points and the switch infrastructure to monitor all network traffic.
-Even if the communication with WPA2 is encrypted, this poses a threat because these methods only secure the air interface but do not consider the Ethernet connection further.
+Even if the communication with WPA2 is encrypted, this poses a threat because these methods only secure the air interface, but do not consider the Ethernet connection further.

 ### 2 10 hardware damage